graphql/graphiql/.changeset/curly-poets-pump.md

 'vscode-graphql': patch
 ---

-Fix bugs for introspection schema fetching from the LSP, and users loading .gql/.graphql files
+In #2624, fix introspection schema fetching regression in lsp server, and fix for users writing new .gql/.graphql files